Bresenham's line algorithm: Similar algorithms

 The Bresenham algorithm can be interpreted as slightly modified digital differential analyzer (using 0.5 as error threshold instead of 0, which is required for non-overlapping polygon rasterizing).

 The principle of using an incremental error in place of division operations has other applications in graphics.
 It is possible to use this technique to calculate the U,V co-ordinates during raster scan of texture mapped polygons.
 The voxel heightmap software-rendering engines seen in some PC games also used this principle.

-Bresenham also published a Run-Slice (as opposed to the Run-Length) computational algorithm.
+Bresenham also published a Run-Slice computational algorithm: while the above described Run-Length algorithm runs the loop on the major axis, the Run-Slice variation loops the other way.
 This method has been represented in a number of US patents:

+The algorithm has been extended to: